 The Hoopa Valley Tribe’s Trinity River temperature criteria (Table 3.4) are based on temperature-flow relationships that maintain TRFE flow regimes and protect adult salmonid holding and spawning.
 The approach of adopting the TRFE flow regime as an integral component of the temperature criteria recognizes the importance of temperature variation through the year to the life history stages and development of anadromous fish species.
 The Tribe’s Trinity River temperature objectives were established by Tribal Environmental Protection Agency in cooperation with Tribal Fisheries, U.S. Fish & Wildlife Service, North Coast Regional Water Quality Control Board (NCRWQCB) and U.S. Environmental Protection Agency.
 In June of 1999, the Hoopa Valley Tribe and U.S. Fish and Wildlife Service published the TRFE.
 The TRFE represents the most thorough state-of-the-art scientific report on regulated flow releases and related actions designed to restore and maintain the riverine ecology of the upper mainstem Trinity River.
 Temperatures will be monitored based on water-year type as established in the TRFE by inflow into the Trinity River Reservoir each spring.
 The U.S. Bureau of Reclamation (USBOR) determines water-year type.
 The Hoopa Valley Tribe’s temperature objectives agree precisely with those outlined in the TRFE preferred alternative and are consistent with temperature standards as specified in the NCRWQCB temperature standards for the Trinity River below Lewiston Dam and downstream to Douglas City and the confluence of the North Fork Trinity.
 The Tribe’s temperature standards do not require additional flows over and above those required by TRFE.
 Temperatures recorded at Weitchpec will be utilized to determine compliance with the Trinity River standards.
 Therefore, continued evaluation of temperature information is needed to refine and revise temperature standards for the Reservation over time.
 The Tribe recognizes that the development and implementation of control technologies and best management practices to reduce human caused warming are ongoing and the achievement of the optimal temperature standard will be an evolutionary process.
 The Hoopa Tribe will initiate Clean Water Act triennial review amendments, which are consistent with the Adaptive Environmental Assessment and Management (AEAM) principles, outlined in the TRFE as appropriate.

-Table 3.4 - Trinity River Temperature Criteria for the HVIR
+Table 3.4 - Trinity River Temperature Criteria for the Reservation